eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Units support the generation of pseudonyms for Users in compliance with the W3C WebAuthn API specification, [W3C WebAuthn].

-Note: Pseudonyms were added to the list of Topics to be discussed for next major release of the ARF.
+Note: Pseudonyms were added to the list of Topics to be discussed for the next major release of the ARF.
 These discussions will include which use cases for using a pseudonym must be supported by Wallet Units and the way in which this support will be technically implemented.
 This section will be updated in the next major